chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 In this example, the JavaScript I’ve written evaluates the values directly when logging them.
 When we use a value in a template in Ember or Glimmer apps, the template engine (the Glimmer VM) evaluates those values.
 The VM uses a lightweight reactivity system called *autotracking* to track which items in the UI need to be updated in any render.
 The next step, then, is understanding autotracking.

-[^updateNameTo-style]: We could switch to a class method here, but we’d just have to switch back later when we come back to the component code again.
+[^updateName-style]: We could switch to a class method here, but we’d just have to switch back later when we come back to the component code again.
 For Ember users reading this: yes, you *can* use this approach, although it’s currently idiomatic to use `@action`.

 [^hooks]: This is actually a critical part of how React Hooks work under the hood.